learningequality/kolibri-docs/docs/access/access_lan.rst

 Accessing Kolibri from Other Devices
 ####################################

-After you have installed and started Kolibri on the computer that will act as a server, you need to configure other devices in the same `Local Area Network <https://en.wikipedia.org/wiki/Local_area_network>`_ (LAN), such as other computers, tablets or phones, so they can access the the learning content on the server.
+After you have installed and started Kolibri on the computer that will act as a server, you need to configure other devices in the same `Local Area Network <https://en.wikipedia.org/wiki/Local_area_network>`_ (LAN), such as other computers, tablets or phones, so they can access the the learning resources on the server.

 Compatibility
 *************